-In the Southern Bluefin Tuna Cases, the Tribunal stated - as the International Court of Justice before - that "a dispute is a "disagreement on a point of law or fact, a conflict of legal views or of the interests" ... and "[i]t must be shown that the claim of one party is positively opposed by the other".

-Furthermore, in the Land and Maritime Boundary case, the International Court of Justice asserted the positive opposition of the claim of one party by the other need not necessarily be stated expressis verbis.
-In the determination of the existence of a dispute, as in other matters, the position or the attitude of a party can be established by inference.
+In the Southern Bluefin Tuna Cases, the Tribunal stated - as the International Court of Justice before - that "a dispute is a "disagreement on a point of law or fact, a conflict of legal views or of the interests" ... and "[i]t must be shown that the claim of one party is positively opposed by the other".1 the positive opposition of the claim of one party by the other need not necessarily be stated expressis verbis.
+In the determination of the existence of a dispute, as in other matters, the position or the attitude of a party can be established by inference.2